PardhuSreeRushiVarma20060119/CybersecurityAndDevelopment/LetsDoHomeLabs/LegacyToWatchtowerHomeLab.md

 ---

-## 📦 Why Wazuh? & Installation Guide
+## 📦 Why Wazuh? and Installation Guide

 Wazuh is an open-source security platform for threat detection, integrity monitoring, incident response, and compliance.
 It integrates everything from log analysis to vulnerability detection and integrates well with ELK stack components.